18alantom/CoveragePathPlanning/README.md

 - DARP visualization on a test area map.
 - Left most images are area maps that have roughly the same number of assigned cells.
-- Point gradients are traversable $L_1$ distance based.
+- Point gradients are traversable L1 distance based.
-- Region gradients pertain to the computation of the $C_i$ matrix as given in the paper.
+- Region gradients pertain to the computation of the Ci matrix as given in the paper.

 ![DARP](./demo_media/darp.png)
 [Image source notebook](./test_notebooks/DARPTests.ipynb).
 [Preprint](http://kapoutsis.info/wp-content/uploads/2017/02/j3.pdf) and [Repository](https://github.com/athakapo/DARP).